 Career Outlook and Salary Info

-Employment for entry-level corrections officers is expected to increase at a rate of 4% between 2014 and 2024, which is slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reported a median salary of $40,530 for correctional officers and jailers in 2015.
+Employment for entry-level corrections officers is expected to decrease at a rate of 7% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported a median salary of $44,330 for correctional officers and jailers in 2018.

 First-line supervisors of correctional officers and correctional treatment specialists need either more education or more experience than correctional officers.
-Data from the BLS shows first-line supervisors of correctional officers earned a median salary of $59,720 in 2015, and probation officers and correctional treatment specialists saw a median salary of $49,360 that year.
-The BLS projected a 3% growth rate for first-line supervisors of correctional officers during the 2014-2024 period, while opportunities for probation officers and correctional treatment specialists were projected to increase by 4% for the same period of time.
+Data from the BLS shows first-line supervisors of correctional officers earned a median salary of $63,340 in 2018, and probation officers and correctional treatment specialists saw a median salary of $53,020 that year.
+The BLS projected a 7% decline for first-line supervisors of correctional officers during the 2018-2028 period, while opportunities for probation officers and correctional treatment specialists were projected to increase by 4% for the same period of time.

 Doctoral degree programs in the fields of criminal justice, corrections, juvenile corrections, sociology, and psychology can prepare students to become university professors in the corrections field.
 Such advanced degrees can also prepare doctoral candidates for careers as administrators or policy planners in the U.S. criminal justice system.